How To Win Any Argument About Abortion

 So you're talking to someone who says something ignorant.
 And while you know that they're in the wrong, your words escape you.
 To make sure that doesn't happen, we've compiled a series of reference guides with the most common arguments — and your counter-arguments — for the most hot-button issues.
 Ahead, how to argue the pro-choice position.

 Common Argument #1: A fetus is a human being, and human beings have the right to life, so abortion is murder.

-Your Response: I'm probably not going to convince you that a fetus isn't a life, as that's basically the most intractable part of this whole debate, so I'll be brief:
+The Pro-Choice Argument: I'm probably not going to convince you that a fetus isn't a life, as that's basically the most intractable part of this whole debate, so I'll be brief:

 - A fetus can't survive on its own.
 It is fully dependent on its mother's body, unlike born human beings.